 One of the easiest ways to preserve citrus is to dehydrate it, which can be done through a number of methods, the easiest of which is baking them in a convection oven in thin slices.

-However, the conditioning process is almost as important for maintaining freshness throughout the coming months.
+The conditioning process is almost as important for maintaining freshness throughout the coming months.
 You should check on your dried citrus several times a day for a week after the first dehydration to make sure no moisture is left in the fruit before you put it in your pantry for storage.

 Steps to Dehydrating Citrus Well

 To start off, you'll want to gather all of your desired fruit in one place and scrub and wash it well before continuing preparation.
 It's a good idea to use organic fruit in the case of preserving the entire fruit, rind and all, as these fruits tend to come fresher and last longer than non-organic fruits.
-Also, make sure you pat them dry before slicing them crosswise into discs.
+Make sure you pat them dry before slicing them crosswise into discs.

 Once sliced crosswise, citrus can be dried forming wheels that look like stained glass that can then be used in braises and tagines, added to teas, or simply dropped into your bottle of water to add a fresh flavor anytime.